Miharu Ogura

 Her first album, ‘Ogura Plays Stockhausen’ (2023), and her second album of original compositions (2024), were released on the Thanatosis Produktion label.

-As a composer, she has received commissions from Radio France and the Biennale di Venezia; her works have been performed by ensembles and soloists such as Trio Estatico, Francesco Tristano and Filippo Gorini, in prestigious venues such as the Teatro alla Scala.
-His music is published by SZ sugar (Edizioni Suvini Zerboni).
+As a composer, she has received commissions from Radio France and the Venice Biennale; her works have been performed by ensembles and soloists such as the Trio Estatico, the Fabrik Quartet, Francesco Tristano and Filippo Gorini, at prestigious venues including La Scala.
+Her music is published by SZ sugar (Edizioni Suvini Zerboni).
+In 2026, she will present a commission for solo viola, premiered in London by Lawrence Power.

-She completed her master's and Konzertexamen studies in Florian Hölscher's class at the Hochschule für Musik und Darstellende Kunst in Frankfurt.
-She is currently a scholarship holder of the Mozart Foundation of 1838 in Frankfurt.
+She completed her Master’s degree and then her Konzertexamen in Florian Hölscher’s class at the Frankfurt University of Music and Performing Arts.
+She was a scholarship holder of the Mozart Foundation of 1838 in Frankfurt from 2024 to 2025.

 Back